Sign In / Sign Out

 “Much of the health care industry is obsessed with developing a magic pill, faster scanner or new operation.
 What the world really requires today in healthcare is not innovation in products, but innovation in the process of delivering to the masses what is already available.”
 Bending the cost curve: emerging international best practices, PWC, 2011.

-The BS program in medical studies allows students to meet the prerequisites for a variety of health professions programs (medicine, dentistry, physician assistant, pharmacy, occupational therapy, physical therapy, optometry and others) and prepares the student for required postgraduate entrance exams, including the revised MCAT.
+The BS program in medical studies allows students to meet the prerequisites for a variety of health professions programs (medicine or MD programs, dentistry, physician assistant, pharmacy, occupational therapy, physical therapy, optometry and others) and prepares the student for required postgraduate entrance exams, including the revised MCAT.

 Students can customize the medical studies degree to meet the prerequisites of the health professions programs for which they intend to apply.
 Students have the opportunity to learn directly from health care providers, and they can select clinically related internships or electives during their junior year.